TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Finding a Place to Live in Brussels

-In the Parc de Bruxelles with some friends.
+The author in the Parc de Bruxelles with some friends.

 Making the Transition

-Studying in Brussels gave me amazing opportunities to meet other students from all over Europe and Latin America who had come together in this multicultural and cosmopolitan city.
-I do not believe that you can truly understand a nation and its people unless you learn its language(s), and, when I return to live in the Benelux I intend to complete an integration course in order to live as a Dutch person, rather than as a foreigner.
-While it was a shame that during the year my language skills did not improve — as the common language between us remained English—there was a reward it that I learned about cultural differences which shaped my understanding of the world around me.
+Studying in Brussels gave me incredible opportunities to meet other students from Europe and Latin America who had come together in this multicultural and cosmopolitan city.
+You cannot truly understand a nation and its people unless you learn its language(s).
+When I return to the Benelux, I intend to complete an integration course to live as a Dutch rather than a foreigner.
+While it was a shame that my language skills did not improve during the year — as the common language between us remained English — there was a reward in that I learned about cultural differences, which shaped my understanding of the world around me.
 The opportunity to meet so many people from different countries also gave me the chance to confirm or challenge existing stereotypes.

-Author in Brussels with Friends
+Author in Brussels with friends.

 Living in Brussels: Practicalities